mishushakov/ai-fun/README.md

 ## Backends

-You can create your own backends by implementing the `AIFunctionBackend` class
+You can create your own backends by implementing the `AIFunctionBackend` class:

 ```ts
 export abstract class AIFunctionBackend {